bubaltali/nba-prediction-analysis/README.md

 * README.md: Gives an information about the package
 * requirements.txt: Contains all the python packages to run the project flawlessly
+* In the metadata folder necessary files have been added
 ## Installation

 Platform : Pycharm